IMA ADVISORY SERVICES, INC.

 Item 10: Other Financial Industry Activities and Affiliations

-IMA Advisory Services, Inc. is also a registered insurance agency.
+IMA Advisors is also the parent company to IMA Executive Benefits and Life Insurance LLC. (“IMA EXLI”) IMA EXLI and IMA Advisory Services, Inc. are also each a registered insurance agency.
 Certain employees are licensed to sell life health, disability, and long-term care insurance.
 If you wish to purchase these products we will offer them to you as an agent or producer of IMA Advisory Services’ insurance agency.
 If you purchase these products through IMA Advisory Services, Inc. insurance agency our associated persons are eligible to receive a percentage of the commissions generated by these sales.
 These referrals and payments are made pursuant to agreements between IMA Advisory Services, and such individuals.
 You are not obligated to use IMA Advisory Services, to purchase insurance products if you are a client of IMA Advisory Services.

 Please see Item 14 (“Client Referrals and Other Compensation”) for information about other referral arrangements between IMA Retirement, and its affiliates.